Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 Restaurant: Yes, they have one of the more affordable winery restaurants – menu here

 Inniskillen Wines is a more low-key, rustic winery in the area.
-They’re the oldest and the first to be granted a winery licence.
+They’re the oldest and the very first to be granted a winery licence.
 They’re right on the Niagara River, so you’d have views of the vineyards with the river and the US land in the background.

 I find visiting Innisfillen to be a bit more of a chill vibe than other wineries, because their building is smaller, more homey and simple!
 Their ice wine is amazing, and something you’ll be able to taste if you do their wine tour.

-7. Trius Winery & Restaurant
+9. Trius Winery & Restaurant

 Distance from downtown Niagara on the Lake: 9 min drive/23 minutes by bike